kersorianek/mon-portfolio/_posts/2022-09-09-How-to-Become-a-Business-Analyst.md

 Business analysts must be able to think critically, analyze data, and solve problems.
 They must have the patience and attention to detail to break down a process into its components, analyze what is and isn't working, understand how various elements interact, and make data-backed recommendations for changes.

-# The Four Steps to Starting a Career as a Business Analyst:
+# The Five Steps to Starting a Career as a Business Analyst:

+## Decide Your Goal:

+The most important criterion for success in other professions, including business analysis, is to master the foundations.
+You may begin by studying the core ideas of business analytics.
+First and foremost, you should understand what a business analyst performs.
+You may choose whether or not to learn business analytics through blogs and online courses..

 ## Take a course: